-Jacob Bricca is an Assistant Professor at the University of Arizona's School of Theatre Film and Television, where he teaches classes on editing, documentary film production, and narrative film postproduction.
+Jacob Bricca is an Associate Professor at the University of Arizona's School of Theatre Film and Television, where he teaches classes on film editing, documentary film production, and narrative film post-production.

 Over the course of 15 intense weeks, students go from idea generation and go all the way to finished film on a short documentary project.
 Along they way, they learn research techniques, pre-production fundamentals, interview skills, cinema verité shooting expertise, and a thorough set of editing strategies that help them build a strong final product.
 The class begins with an overview of documentary modes and styles, and ends with a screening at Tucson's venerable Loft Cinema, a member of the Sundance Art House Project.

 Senior Thesis Film: Postproduction